Zenika/humeur-du-mois/README.md

 - `npm run start:shell` to test non-HTTP functions
   - functions are compiled and deployed on save
 - `npm run deploy` to deploy

+### Troubleshooting on linux
+ - If you're running the app on linux you might have a 'ENOSPC' error, this is due to too many files being watched.
+It can be fixed using `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p` (see: https://github.com/facebook/jest/issues/3254#issuecomment-297214395 )